ceramicnetwork/docs/docs/streamtypes/tile-document/api.md

 !!! info "Using the `deterministic` parameter"
     For most use cases you will likely want to leave the `deterministic` parameter set to false.
 However for special circumstances, you may want this to be set to true.
 For example this should be set to true if you would like to enable [deterministic queries](#query-a-deterministic-document) for your document.
-If this is your use case, then it is also important that you think very carefully about what `content` is provided when first creating the document, as that content is what will need to be provided again in order to deterministically query the document.
-It is recommended that the document be created with the minimal possible content to uniquely identify the document.
-You can proceed to add additional content to your document by [updating it](#update-a-document).
+If this is your use case, then it is also important that you set `content` to `null` during document creation.
+Deterministic document queries are based entirely on the document's initial metadata.
+You can proceed to add content to your document by [updating it](#update-a-document).

 [:octicons-file-code-16: API reference](https://developers.ceramic.network/reference/typescript/interfaces/_ceramicnetwork_stream_tile.tilemetadataargs-1.html#deterministic){:target="_blank"}